jaksa76/matte.js/docs/class-responsibilities.md

 ### `Matte` (framework.ts)
 - Main entry point and facade for the framework
+- Provides methods to register entities and pages
 - Maintains entity and page registries using `Map<string, EntityDefinition>` and `Map<string, Page>`
-- Registers entities and pages
-- Initializes database and creates tables
-- Creates repositories and registers API routes
 - Delegates server operations to the `Server` class
-- Provides access to repositories via `getRepository()`
+- Delegates database operations to `RepositoryFactory`
-- Manages overall framework lifecycle

 ### `Server` (server.ts)
 - Handles HTTP server operations
 - Receives entity and page Maps from `Matte` class
 - Bundles and serves client-side React code (client.tsx, landing-client.tsx)
-- Routes HTTP requests to API or UI components
-- Serves static assets (JavaScript bundles, CSS)
-- Renders HTML pages (landing page and entity pages)
-- Manages server lifecycle (start/stop)
-- Serves as the HTTP layer for the framework
-- Provides helper methods for page filtering and sorting
+- Uses Api and ViewSystem to route requests appropriately

 ## Entity & Schema System

+### `EntityDefinition` (entities.ts)
+- Defines the schema for an entity
+- Contains fields, ownership info, and metadata
+- Used to generate database tables and API routes
+- Supports field customization for views

 ### `StringField`, `NumberField`, `DateField`, `EnumField`, `RichTextField`, `FileField`, `BooleanField`, `FieldGroup` (entities.ts)
 - Define field types with validation rules and defaults